The Case for Care: Catalysing Investments Into the Care Economy in South and Southeast Asia

 This research was conducted by Value for Women in collaboration with the UN Women Regional Office for

 This work was carried out with the aid of a grant from the International Development Research Centre (IDRC), Ottawa, Canada, and was supported [in part] by the Soros Economic Development Fund (SEDF).

 A seasoned international development professional, Sarah brings to Value for Women her prior experience successfully leading a broad range of initiatives for non-governmental organizations, the government of Rwanda and consultancies, with a focus on gender, equality and women’s rights, and economic empowerment.
-She holds a bachelor’s degree in Sociology and a master’s in Education from the University of Sussex, United Kingdom, and a master’s degree in Gender and International Development from the University of London.
+She holds a Bachelor’s degree in Sociology from the University of Sussex, and a Master’s in Education, Gender and International Development from the University of London.

 Seema is a development economist with research and policy experience in global development issues, including global economic governance; trade; climate chaos; health; gender; organizational strengthening and strategy; diversity and inclusion; and research and research networks.
 Seema has a PhD in Economics and Business and an MSc in Development Economics and Policy, both from the University of Reading in the United Kingdom.